 What is the Free Application for Federal Student Aid (FAFSA)?

-The Free Application for Federal Student Aid (FAFSA) is the application used to determine eligibility for federal and state student grants, work study and loans.
-The information on the FAFSA is used to determine the Estimated Family Contribution (EFC).
-The EFC is used by the school to determine the student's financial aid award.
+The Free Application for Federal Student Aid (FAFSA) is the application used to determine eligibility for federal and state student grants, federal work study and federal loans.
+The U.S. Department of Education accepts applications beginning January 1 of each year for the upcoming academic year.

 What is Santa Clara University's Federal School Code?

 Santa Clara University's Federal School Code is 001326.

 I do not think my student qualifies for financial aid.
 Should we complete the FAFSA?